draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 | **Runtime estimation:** *to be determined*

 In contrast to the other gap-filling options, this one can be applied, if the organism has no database entry.
-Therefore, this gap-filling algorithmn also works with newly discovered strains.
+Therefore, this gap-filling algorithm also works with newly discovered strains.

-The idea is to extract the coding sequences of the organism from the GFF and map the corresponding locus tags to the ones found in the model to identfy missing genes.
-Subsequently, the sequences of the missing genes are blasted against the SwissProt database to identfy homologs.
+The idea is to extract the coding sequences of the organism from the GFF and map the corresponding locus tags to the ones found in the model to identify missing genes.
+Subsequently, the sequences of the missing genes are blasted against the SwissProt database to identify homologs.
 The homologs are then mapped to EC numbers (if possible).
-If the GFF already contains EC number information, these are extracted beforehand to reduce the number of sequences, that need to be blasted.
+If the GFF already contains EC number information, these are extracted beforehand to reduce the number of sequences that need to be blasted.
 Additionally, the (NCBI) protein IDs can be searched in NCBI to extract information from there.
 This behaviour can be useful, if the input is a RefSeq GFF.
-It can be enabled by passing an e-mail address to the parameter :code:`mail` and setting :code:`check_NCBI` to `True` when running :py:meth:`~refinegems.classes.gapfill.GeneGapFiller.find_missing_reacs`.
+It can be enabled by passing an e-mail address to the parameter :code:`mail` and setting :code:`check_NCBI` to `True` when running :py:meth:`~refinegems.classes.gapfill.GeneGapFiller.find_missing_reactions`.
-Finally, the EC numbers are mapped to different databases to find the reactions, that should be added to the model.
+Finally, the EC numbers are mapped to different databases to find the reactions that should be added to the model.

 .. note::